-Based on the industry outlook, future market demand, and the Company's capacity, the estimated sales volume of the Company in 2023 is as follows:
+Based on the industry outlook, future market demand, and the Company's capacity, the estimated sales volume of the Company in 2024 is as follows:

 Sales item Estimated sales volume

-Packaging Approx. 9.3 billion units
+Packaging Approx. 8.3 billion units

-W/T testing Approx. 680,000 units
+W/T testing Approx. 450,000 units

-F/T testing Approx. 5.8 billion units
+F/T testing Approx. 5.0 billion units

 WLP Approx. 180,000 units

 WLCSP Approx. 400 million units

-3. Future Growth Strategies

-- (1) To actively seize and maintain existing long-term partnerships with customers to increase the share of their demand allocation. - (2) To actively expand to front-line customers and to strategically expand to world-class customers to strengthen our customer mix and to accelerate revenue growth. - (3)To stay on top of market trends, to remain aligned to customers' new product development, and to actively plan and build new product capacity. - (4) Research and develop packaging and testing technologies and skills that cater to market demand to achieve both technical and cost competitiveness. - (5) To actively introduce relevant certifications that are of international recognitions and standards, in line with applicable laws and regulations to unlock more opportunities for the business. - (6) To increase equipment automation, increase productivity and product quality, thereby reducing costs and enhancing profitability. - (7) To strengthen information management and enhance the operating efficiency and quality in production and sales in order to provide better customer service.
+- 3. Future Growth Strategies - (1) To actively seize and maintain existing long-term partnerships with customers to increase the share of their demand allocation. - (2) To actively expand to front-line customers and to strategically expand to world-class customers to strengthen our customer mix and to accelerate revenue growth. - (3)To stay on top of market trends, to remain aligned to customers' new product development, and to actively plan and build new product capacity. - (4) Research and develop packaging and testing technologies and skills that cater to market demand to achieve both technical and cost competitiveness. - (5) To actively introduce relevant certifications that are of international recognitions and standards, in line with applicable laws and regulations to unlock more opportunities for the business. - (6) To increase equipment automation and strengthen information management, enhance the operating efficiency in production and sales and product quality, thereby reducing costs and enhancing profitability. - (7) To actively expand overseas investments in response to the international trading trend and customer needs, as well as planning for long-term production and sales development of the Company.